 Seromas form lumps under the skin.
-They are filled with a yellowish-to-white fluid called serous fluid.
+These are filled with a yellowish to white fluid called serous fluid.
 This is the same fluid commonly seen in blisters and fresh cuts.

 The lumps can be tested to determine whether they contain serous fluid instead of pus, blood, or another fluid.

 There are conditions that are sometimes mistakenly identified as seromas:

 - Hematoma: This is a collection of blood in dead space in the body.
 It is generally caused by a small blood vessel opening up while someone is recovering from surgery.
 Hematomas may need to be drained because they can be painful, lead to scarring, and cause infection.